Department of Government Efficiency: Savings announcements

+Government Accountability Office audit 2026

+The Government Accountability Office (GAO) examined $110 billion of savings on contracts, grants, and leases between January 20, 2025, and July 7, 2026, published on DOGE's "Wall of receipts" website.
+The GAO found that the website provided insufficient information for verification of its claims.
+More than half of the listed contracts were either not terminated or their status could not be determined because DOGE had not provided sufficient details; additionally, the basis for some claims, such as savings of $1.7 billion on a Defense Department contract that was not terminated, was unknown.
+DOGE did not provide sufficient details to allow the GAO to verify DOGE's methodologies for calculating the savings from terminated contracts and 96% of grant savings.
+It claimed credit for identifying 264 leases for termination, including 108 that were already being phased out when DOGE took over, overstating the savings by $80 million.

 Actions outside of the federal government

-On April 11, 2025, DOGE contacted the independently-funded Vera Institute of Justice to discuss placing a DOGE team inside the organization; DOGE was subsequently informed that Vera no longer received federal funding after the earlier termination of their federal contracts by the Department of Justice.
+On April 11, 2025, DOGE contacted the independently funded Vera Institute of Justice to discuss placing a DOGE team inside the organization; DOGE was subsequently informed that Vera no longer received federal funding after the earlier termination of their federal contracts by the Department of Justice.

 On April 17, DOGE members met with leaders of the National Gallery of Art (NGA) to discuss its tax exemption status.

 Evidence from an April court case showed that DOGE member and former Tesla employee Tarak Makecha sent the Justice Department directives to terminate contracts with the Acacia Center for Justice.

 On April 29, DOGE member Nate Cavanaugh contacted two members from the Corporation for Public Broadcasting (CPB) board to embed a DOGE team; CPB is a non-profit corporation independent from the federal government.

+In January 2026, the SSA declared that a DOGE affiliate signed a 'Voter Data Agreement' as an SSA employee with an advocacy group that sought to analyze state voter rolls; the agreement was executed in March 2025.
+Correcting previous declarations under oath, SSA also revealed that Steve Davis received by email a file with the private information of about 1,000 people.